Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 ```

 **dynamicData**
-It is array, which contains the model matrices and colors of the renderable objects, before the upload.
+It is array, which contains the model matrices, colors and texture ids of the renderable objects, before the upload.
 Note: its size is the maxObjectSize, so it will be reallocated only, when the maxObjectSize is changed.
 ```cpp
 Render::MultiSpriteDynamicData* dynamicData;